 “Why do you always defend him, Mother?
 No man that selfish could be good in bed.
 Zeus is a horrible, loathsome god.
 He killed my birth mother and foisted me off on you without a single look back over his shoulder.
 Am I supposed to cut him slack just because he chose not to kill me when he killed my mother?”

 “Who do you think told me the truth?
 I’m quite aware of how much the Fates control our lives.
 Clotho visits me every year on my birthday to recite the doomsday poem about the prophecy.
 Why isn’t my twin sister getting a doomsday warning?
-None of the Fates are visiting Athena because she’d come to see me simply to brag about getting that sort of attention from them.”
+None of the Fates are visiting Athena because she’d have made her ninth trip to see me simply to brag about getting that sort of attention from them.”

 “Clotho’s trying to be helpful in the only way she can.
 You have to be the one to figure out the prophecy.
 That’s how prophecies work.”

 “Well, not for much longer.
 The Fates are aging too.
 You know, I thought my breasts were bad, but Clotho’s breasts have practically dropped to her knees.
 She needs to wear a support bra instead of free boarding it in those sheets she insists on draping around her.
 Sheets fashioned into togas are not a good fashion statement in 2020.”

 My rant and roll had too much momentum now to stop.

 “And why can’t the Fates offer me something helpful?
 I have wrinkles on my forehead, and my chin is disappearing in the loose skin on my neck.
 Do you know why this is happening?
 It’s happening because I wasted my goddess abilities trying to be what other people wanted me to be.
 I never even got to use my powers because the almighty jerk who created me forbade me to, and you made sure I followed his rules.”